Prometheus-X-association/data-veracity/docs/design-document.md

 Several data examples (including correct and incorrect samples) will be used for these tests.
 Various data quality aspects will be targeted and case studies will be conducted using different data types used in the main project use cases, like VR traces (xAPI), Moodle learning traces (xAPI), and skills (ontology/terminology).

-The integration with the _Dataspace Connector_ component will be tested thoroughy to verify that the necessary interactions are indeed possible and that error cases are handled properly (eg, when no data is received during a data exchange or data _is_ received but without a [PoV](#g_pov)/[AoV](#g_aov) even though it would be required).
+The integration with the _Dataspace Connector_ component will be tested thoroughy to verify that the necessary interactions are indeed possible and that error cases are handled properly (e.g., when no data is received during a data exchange or data _is_ received but without a [PoV](#g_pov)/[AoV](#g_aov) even though it would be required).

 While DVA will not directly integrate with the _Contract_ component, it should be tested that DVA can recognize [VLA](#g_vla) fragments defined in the contracts and that it is possible to extend existing contracts with [VLA](#g_vla) fragments.
 In the end, this functionality will be provided by (or at least _via_) the _Catalogue,_ not this BB.